-Decorating the house with fresh greenery is one of the oldest winter holiday traditions.
-Evergreens have been a part of winter festivals since ancient times.
+One of the oldest winter holiday traditions is decorating the house with fresh greenery.
 Evergreens are used to represent everlasting life and hope for the return of spring.

 Southerners have been decorating with greenery since colonial days, although the custom was not common in the Northern United States until the 1800s.
-Churches were decorated elaborately with garlands of holly, ivy, mountain laurel and mistletoe hung from the roof, the walls, the pews, pulpit and sometimes the altar.
-Lavender, rose petals and herbs such as rosemary and bay were scattered for scent.
+Churches were decorated elaborately with garlands of holly, fir, mountain laurel, and mistletoe hung from the roof, the walls, the pews, pulpit, and sometimes the altar.
+Lavender, rose petals, and herbs, such as rosemary and bay, were scattered for scent.
 Homes were decorated in a simpler fashion with greenery and boughs in the window frames and holly sprigs stuck to the glass with wax.

 Today, decorating for the holidays with fresh greenery is more prevalent than ever.
-Greenery such as cedar, ivy, pine and holly add a fresh look and natural scent to our homes.
+Greenery such as cedar, ivy, pine, and holly add a fresh look and natural scent to homes.

-The first and often the best place to look for holiday greenery may be in your own landscape.
-Greenery gathered from your own garden will be far fresher than any that you can buy.
-You may also have a variety of unusual greenery that would be difficult to find for purchase.
+The first and often the best place to look for holiday greenery may be in a personal garden or landscape.
+Greenery gathered from a garden will be far fresher than any that can be purchased.
+A wider variety of unusual greenery may be available that would be difficult to find for purchase.

-When gathering live greenery from your shrubs and trees, remember that you are actually pruning the plants.
+Remember that the plants are being pruned when gathering live greenery from the garden shrubs and trees.
 Consider carefully which branches to cut and which ones to leave.
 Distribute the cuts evenly around the plant in order to preserve its natural form.

 Types of Greenery